 The FPSC continues to find ways to reduce the costs of performing its continuing duties.
-In 2016, the FPSC continued its electronic tariff and service schedule publishing that will further reduce the number of paper documents at the agency.
+In 2017, the FPSC continued its electronic tariff and service schedule publishing that will further reduce the number of paper documents at the agency.
 All official copies of telecommunications tariffs, price lists, and service schedules are available on the agency's website, as are all tariff updates.
 This development allows greater access to both consumers and companies and reduces costs associated with record requests.
 Additionally, the FPSC continues the process of eliminating all obsolete or redundant paper archives of companies' rates and schedules.

-The telecommunications staff continues to conduct periodic internal cross training on its remaining responsibilities, through both scheduled office-wide training sessions and temporary transfers of job duties.
+Staff continues to conduct periodic internal cross training on its remaining responsibilities, through both scheduled office-wide training sessions and temporary transfers of job duties.
 It has also developed comprehensive written Standard Operating Procedures for its functions.
 As staff become familiar with each other's duties, the requisite training time will be reduced should the need arise to further consolidate or transfer functions.
-This proved valuable when all staff members in telecommunications were required to complete an arbitration request.